yockgen/madani-os-builder/docs/image-composer-cli-specification.md

 ### Validate Command

-Validate an image specification file without building it.
+Validate an build specification file without building it.
 This allows checking for errors in your specification before committing to a full build process.

 ```bash
 image-composer validate [options] SPEC_FILE